Iolani Court Plaza

 No analysis available

-Concrete construction is strongly supported by the MLS data for this building, with 20 of 20 current listings marked CONCRE.
-The public remarks across many listings focus on units, amenities, and building systems rather than structure, and there is no conflicting language suggesting another construction type.
-This appears to be consistent, building-level MLS data rather than copy-paste noise.
+Concrete construction is strongly supported by the current MLS data, with 20 of 20 listings showing CONCRE.
+The public remarks across many listings focus on views, amenities, and unit upgrades, and do not dispute the building material.
+This appears to be consistent across agents rather than a copy-paste error.

 There is no explicit remark evidence for double-wall construction, and the MLS checkbox is only present in a minority of current listings.
 This looks more like inconsistent agent data entry than a verified building feature, so it should not be treated as confirmed.